 - Explore Donegal town upon arrival or head out to see Lough Eske Castle (if you are not staying there, that is).

-Places to stay in Donegal – For a budget-friendly stay, book The Gap Lodge B&B. See latest prices and availability here.
+Places to stay in Donegal – For a budget-friendly stay, book The Gap Lodge B&B. See the latest prices and availability here.
 For a mid-range hotel, we recommend the Mill Park Hotel.
 Check prices and availability for this hotel here.
 Or for a luxurious stay, stay just outside Donegal Town in the stunning Lough Eske Castle.
 See this castle hotel, latest prices and availability here.

 Day 4 – Donegal to Sligo

 Your next destination on your road trip along the Wild Atlantic Way, Sligo is 102km from Donegal and this will take you approximately 2 hours without stops at a speed of under 55kph.
-While this section is quite short, you are most likely to making a few stops along the way.
+While this section is quite short, you are most likely to make a few stops along the way.

 Upon departing Donegal you will be heading south past green fields that roll their way down to the shoreline.
 While Sligo town is your destination today, there are other notable places to visit in Sligo and Leitrim.
 However, you will need to detour slightly off the Wild Atlantic Way in order to visit them.